dortania/OpenCore-Install-Guide/troubleshooting/troubleshooting.md

 * Virtual Machine running off of AppleHV's framework will not work(ie: Parallels 15, Vmware)
    * VirtualBox works fine as it doesn't use AppleHV
    * VMware 10 and older can work as well
+   * Parallels 13.1.0 and older are known to work as well
 * Docker broken
    * Docker toolbox is the only solution as it's based off of VirtualBox, many feautures are unavailble with this version
 * Xcode AppleWatch simulator is broken in Catalina